SACRAMENTAL

 When and Where is Chapel?

-Chapel is held in Mulder Chapel Mondays, Tuesdays, Thursdays, and Fridays day at 9:55 AM when school is in session.
+Chapel is held in Mulder Chapel on Tuesdays, Thursdays, and Fridays at 11:20 AM EST when school is in session.
 Services are usually 30 minutes long.

 Who leads the services?